Sufficient rice stock for the next two years before export: Jokowi - ExBulletin

 Sufficient rice stock for the next two years before export: Jokowi

-We must have stocks for up to two years, which we consider safe

-Jakarta (ANTARA) – President Joko Widodo (Jokowi) has ordered his aides to ensure the adequacy of rice stocks to meet national demand for up to the next two years before deciding to export the product.
+TEMPO.CO, Jakarta – President Joko Widodo (Jokowi) ordered his collaborators to ensure rice the adequacy of stocks to meet domestic demand for up to the next two years before deciding to export the product.

 “IRRI said Indonesia should export (rice), but export high quality rice.
 However, the president has ordered to first ensure that the national stock is available for national needs, and then we can think about exporting,” Limpo said.